 Amounts payable under the Notes may, inter alia, be calculated by reference to the London inter-bank offered rate ("LIBOR"), which is provided by ICE Benchmark Administration Limited and the Euro inter-bank offered rate ("EURIBOR") which is provided by the European Money Markets Institute.
-As at the date of this Base Prospectus, ICE Benchmark Administration Limited and the European Money Markets Institute do not appear on the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 of the Benchmark Regulation.
+As at the date of this Base Prospectus, ICE Benchmark Administration Limited appears and the European Money Markets Institute does not appear on the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 of the Benchmark Regulation.

-221463-4-8-v12.0 55-40671789
+235670-4-152-v15.0 55-40709235

-As far as the Issuer is aware, the transitional provisions in Article 51 of the Benchmark Regulation apply, such that ICE Benchmark Administration Limited and the European Money Markets Institute are not currently required to obtain authorisation/registration (or, if located outside the European Union, recognition, endorsement or equivalence).
+As far as the Issuer is aware, the transitional provisions in Article 51 of the Benchmark Regulation apply, such that the European Money Markets Institute are not currently required to obtain authorisation/registration (or, if located outside the European Union, recognition, endorsement or equivalence).